ctrf-io/github-test-reporter/README.md

 **No CTRF reporter?
 No problem!**

-Use [junit-to-ctrf](https://github.com/ctrf-io/junit-to-ctrf) to convert a JUnit report to CTRF
+Use the [JUnit to CTRF integration](docs/integrations.md#junit-to-ctrf-integration) or [junit-to-ctrf](https://github.com/ctrf-io/junit-to-ctrf) cli to convert a JUnit report to CTRF.

 ## Available Inputs